XXXtentacion May Have Had A Baby On The Way When He Died

 — WORLDSTARHIPHOP (@WORLDSTAR) June 21, 2018

-As The Inquisitr previously reported, police have arrested Dedrick D. Williams for XXXtentacion’s murder.
-He is 22 years old and will face a charge of first-degree murder.
+As the Inquisitr previously reported, police have arrested Dedrick D. Williams for XXXtentacion’s murder.
+He is 22-years-old and will face a charge of first-degree murder.
 X was murdered in Florida on Monday after he left a motorcycle dealership.
 Eyewitnesses claim that he may have had a large sum of cash on his person before the murder since he had expressed an interest in purchasing a motorcycle that day.
-The authorities are reportedly in possession of surveillance video that may have recorded the incident but a suspected motive for the killing has not been confirmed.
+The authorities are reportedly in possession of surveillance video that may have recorded the incident, but a suspected motive for the killing has not been confirmed.

 The rapper’s death has been met with mixed reactions online.
-Some claim that Onfroy life should not be celebrated because of his alleged past violence and the “disturbing” lyrics of his songs.
+Some claim that Onfroy’s life should not be celebrated because of his alleged past violence and the “disturbing” lyrics of his songs.
 Others say that he was a young man who was trying to turn his life around before his untimely death.
 Funeral plans are also dividing family members, Radar Online reports, because some fear that his enemies will use it to orchestrate a drive-by shooting.

 XXXTentacion's music streams climb 549% following death https://t.co/1OlaO3Su22 pic.twitter.com/JDhtPgpZLp